It is a well-known fact that chronic stress is linked to most, if not all, chronic diseases.

 Oxytocin also promotes feelings of love, social bonding, and well-being, and for that reason is currently being tested as an anti-anxiety drug.

-You may learn more about these complex brain structures by interacting with the 3D model below:
+You can learn more about these complex brain structures by interacting with the 3D model below:

 During any type of stressful situation, our system prompts the adrenals to release a surge of hormones, including adrenaline, noradrenaline and cortisol.

 Adrenaline and noradrenaline increase heart rate, elevate blood pressure and boost energy supplies.

 Cortisol also inhibits processes that are not necessary in a ‘fight-or-flight’ situation.

 It also alters immune system function, suppresses the digestive system, the reproductive system, and all growth (anabolic) processes.